simongraham/hovernet_inference/README.md

 python run.py --gpu='0' --mode='wsi' --model='monusac.npz' --input_dir='wsi_dir' --output_dir='output' --return_probs
 ```

-There are two modes for running this code: `'tile'` and `'wsi'`.
+There are two modes for running this code: `tile` and `wsi`.

-* `'tile'`
+* `tile`
     * **Input**: standard image file - for example, `.jpg` or `.png`
     * **Output 1**: Overlaid results on image (`.png` file)
     * **Output 2**: Instance segmentation map (`.npy` file)
     * **Output 3**: Instance dictionary (`.json` file)

-* `'wsi'`
+* `wsi`
     * **Input**: Whole-slide image - for example, `.svs`, `.ndpi`, `.tiff`, `.mrxs`, `.jp2`
     * **Output 1**: Low resolution thumbnail (`.png` file)
     * **Output 2**: Binary tissue mask at the same resolution of the thumbnail (`.png` file)
     * **Output 3**: Instance dictionary (`.json` file)

-In `'wsi'` mode, the WSI is broken into tiles and each tile is processed independently. `--inf_tile_shape` may be used to alter the size of tiles if needed.
+In `wsi` mode, the WSI is broken into tiles and each tile is processed independently. `--inf_tile_shape` may be used to alter the size of tiles if needed.
 Similary, the post processing tile can be modified at `--proc_tile_shape`.
 Using tiles during post processing speeds up overall time and prevents any potential memory errors. <br />

 To access the `.json` file, use:
 ```